bramley/phplist-plugin-statistics/README.md

 To fix this problem upgrade to the latest version of CommonPlugin.

+## Support ##

+Questions and problems can be reported in the phplist user forum topic <https://forums.phplist.com/viewtopic.php?f=7&t=35427>.

 ## Donation ##

 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.